mocks-server/website/docs/integrations/javascript.md

 Starting the server using JavaScript may be useful for:

 * [Control it from your preferred unit testing framework, such as Jest.](#example-with-jest)
-* [Creating your own Mocks Server distribution](#creating-your-own-distribution), preinstalling the plugins of your choice.
+* [Creating your own Mocks Server distribution](#creating-your-own-distribution), pre-installing the plugins of your choice.

 :::tip
 It is also possible to tap into, modify, or extend the server internal behavior without having to start it by your own.
 You can also [create a plugin](#customization-using-plugins) and load it using the configuration file.